focusaurus/express_code_structure/README.md

 * Reduce cross-cutting coupling with Events
   * It's easy to think "OK, whenever a new Deal is created, I want to send an email to all the Salespeople", and then just put the code to send those emails in the route that creates deals.
   * However, this coupling will eventually turn your app into a giant ball of mud.
-  * Intsead, the DealModel should just fire a "create" event and be entirely unaware of what else the system might do in response to that.
+  * Instead, the DealModel should just fire a "create" event and be entirely unaware of what else the system might do in response to that.
   * When you code this way, it becomes much more possible to put all the user related code into `app/users` because there's not a rat's nest of coupled business logic all over the place polluting the purity of the user code base.
 * Code flow is followable
   * Don't do magic things.
 Don't autoload files from magic directories in the filesystem.
 Don't be Rails.
 The app starts at `app/server.js:1` and you can see everything it loads and executes by following the code.